TanGuy4/kinect_goal_football_mini-game/README.md

+# Kinect Mini-Games : Football Goal

+## The Game (or Mini-Game)

-## Getting Started
+### Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to Football Goal Kinect Mini-Game.
+This mini-game is coded in Java and use OpenNI, and PrimeSense Driver for Kinect v1 (Xbox 360 Kinect).

+### Requirements

+- A Kinect v1 (Xbox 360 Kinect)
+- Java Runtime (JRE) v8

+### Gameplay

+You are a goal in a football team, your objective is to stop the ball with your whole body, fot his you will need to move in front of your Kinect.

+## For Developpers

-## Folder Structure
+### Folder Structure

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `test`: the folder to maintain unit and functionnal tests

+### Dependencies

+- OpenNI
+- NITE PrimeSense
+- JUnit v4.13.1 (For Unit Tests Only)

-## Dependency Management
+## Special Thanks

-The `JAVA DEPENDENCIES` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-pack/blob/master/release-notes/v0.9.0.md#work-with-jar-files-directly).
+to :

+- Dr. Andrew Davidson author of Killer Game Programming in Java and many other programming books.
+- My Friends and Familly for helping in test, and supporting everyday